 IFC has conducted a comprehensive analysis of the impact of the transition from a lending, funding, accounting, operations, information technology and legal perspective, on IFC’s portfolio of existing loans and capital mobilization programs.

 IFC is monitoring market developments and working toward a smooth transition to a successor benchmark rate.
 IFC is collaborating with partners in the financial industry—particularly with Multilateral Development Banks and other Development Finance Institutions—to track industry developments and develop best practices, including fallback language for bilateral and multilateral transactions.

 If you have any questions, please contact IFC at firstname.lastname@example.org.
-For further reference, please find the International Debt Capital Markets Handbook 2020 publication here:
+For further reference, please read an article written by IFC Head of Investor Relations, Denise Odaro in the International Debt Capital Markets Handbook 2020 publication, viewable at this link.